Corporate responsibility

 Taking climate action

-Utilities Kingston shares the City of Kingston’s goal to reduce greenhouse gas emissions and remains its committed partner in being a climate action leader.
+Utilities Kingston shares the City of Kingston’s goal to reduce greenhouse gas emissions and remains a committed partner in supporting the City’s vision of becoming carbon neutral by 2040.

-To better understand the potential impact of electrification on the local Kingston Hydro distribution system, the provincial transmission system and the provincial electricity market managed by the Independent Electricity System Operator (IESO), Utilities Kingston developed a preliminary electrification plan with the help of larger customers and shared it with its industry partners as part of the regional planning process.
-The Regional Infrastructure Planning report (second cycle) was completed in May 2022.
+To better understand how electrification will affect Kingston’s local distribution system, the provincial transmission system, and the electricity market managed by the Independent Electricity System Operator (IESO), Utilities Kingston developed a preliminary electrification plan with input from major customers.
+This work contributed to the Regional Infrastructure Planning Report (Second Cycle), completed in May 2022.

 What is the role of natural gas in the energy transition?